nbaetge/naames_bioav_ms/NAAMES_DOC_Remin_Bioassays.md

         with Niskin counts suggests that counts are fine (initial experimentalcondition is 30% of whole water counts) … unless all counts are off, but this is unlikely.

+Biovolume-based BGEs seem to be much more reasonable, particulary those calculated via the phase-to-phase approach.

 # Recalculations Using Mean CCFs